Home and Garden - Housekeeping

 the action or process of making something, especially inside a house, etc. clean

-the act of thoroughly cleaning a room or house, especially before the arrival of Spring and including parts one does not usually clean
+the act of thoroughly cleaning a room or house, especially in the beginning of spring and including parts one does not usually clean

 the process of cleaning and sanitizing dishes, utensils, and cookware using water, detergent, and sometimes a dishwasher machine